kcreds/AdministartorPanel/README.md

 # AdministartorPanel
-<p>This is a simple database management panel
+<p>This is a simple database management panel </p>
-is not finished yet</p>
+ Project is not finished yet

 Login: admin
 Password: admin